simpleiot/simpleiot/docs/user/configuration.md

   - `SIOT_DATA`: directory where any data is stored
   - `SIOT_AUTH_TOKEN`: auth token used for NATS and HTTP device API, default is blank (no auth)
+  - `OS_VERSION_FIELD`: the field in `/etc/os-release` used to extract the OS version information.
+Default is `VERSION`, which is common in most distros.
+    The Yoe Distribution populates `VERSION_ID` with the update version, which is probably more appropriate for embedded systems built with Yoe.
 - **NATS configuration**
   - `SIOT_NATS_PORT`: Port to run NATS on (default is 4222 if not set)
   - `SIOT_NATS_HTTP_PORT`: Port to run NATS monitoring interface (default